PacoReinaCampo/MPSoC-DV/quality/book/chapters/chapter2.md

    - By referring to normative documents, organizations can ensure that they meet all necessary criteria for compliance and certification.
 This can simplify the certification process as it provides a clear set of documents that must be adhered to.

-## Example of Normative References in ISO 9001:2015
+## EXAMPLE OF NORMATIVE REFERENCES IN ISO 9001:2015

 ISO 9001:2015 includes the following normative reference: